Warm Ways: Background

 During the making of Tusk album, Buckingham borrowed aspects of his guitar playing on "Warm Ways" and repurposed it for "Over & Over", another song written by McVie.
 Buckingham had played slide guitar on "Warm Ways", a technique that he seldom utilised.
-Hernan Rojas, who served as the engineer for Tusk, said that Buckingham was reminded of "Warm Ways" when he first heard "Over & Over", making these one of the few songs along with "Never Forget" that featured Buckingham on slide guitar.
+Hernan Rojas, who served as the engineer for Tusk, said that Buckingham was reminded of "Warm Ways" when he first heard "Over & Over".
+These two tracks, along with "Never Forget" from Tusk, are among the few Fleetwood Mac songs to feature Buckingham on slide guitar.

 In October 1975, "Warm Ways" was released as the lead single from Fleetwood Mac in the United Kingdom.
-It was not released as a single in the United States, where "Over My Head" was issued as the first single instead.
+The following month, "Warm Ways" was listed by Music Week as a Radio One Record of the Week.
+"Warm Ways" was not released as a single in the United States, where "Over My Head" was issued as the first single instead.
 The single did not chart in Britain, with only the fourth single from the album, "Say You Love Me" managing to chart upon its original release.
 Fleetwood Mac rehearsed the song for their Fleetwood Mac Tour, but they never performed it live.